Precomposed character: Comparing precomposed and decomposed characters

 Except for the different colors, the two solutions are equivalent and should render identically.
 In practice, however, some Unicode implementations still have difficulties with decomposed characters.
-In the worst case, combining diacritics may be disregarded or rendered as unrecognized characters after their base letters, as they are not included in all fonts.
+In the worst case, combining diacritics may be disregarded or rendered as unrecognized characters after their base letters, as they are not included in all computer fonts.
 To overcome the problems, some applications may simply attempt to replace the decomposed characters with the equivalent precomposed characters.

 With an incomplete font, however, precomposed characters may also be problematic – especially if they are more exotic, as in the following example (showing the reconstructed Proto-Indo-European word for "dog"):